Vappusima Recipe

 Cutting board with citrus fruits and cooking utensils

-Add the yeast, and give the liquid a good stir to incorporate.
+Add the yeast, stir aggressively to incorporate.

 A brewing vat filled with sima